rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 - the given phrases - `phrase1`, ..., `phraseN`
 - uppercase and lowercase phrases
 - individual phrases where every uppercase letter is independently replaced with the corresponding lowercase letter
-- individual phrases where every uppercase letter is independently prepended with a whitespace
-- individual phrases where every uppercase letter is independently replaced with a whitespace followed by the corresponding lowercase letter

 For example, `_msg:equals_common_case("VictoriaMetrics")` finds logs where the [`_msg` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field)
 equals to one of the following words [words](https://docs.victoriametrics.com/victorialogs/logsql/#word):